meirm/askGPT/README.md

 In the git repository under config you have a sample json with a few scenariolities.
 Copy the file to $HOME/.***askGPT***

 ## API Key and Organization
 In order to communicate with openai API you need to register at https://www.openai.com and create an API key.
-If you don't have an organization code and it shows Organization: scenariol, go to https://beta.openai.com/docs/api-reference/authentication and look for the code in the example.
-Once you have your API key and organization code, you can use them to authenticate with ***askGPT*** .
+Once you have your API key, you can use them to authenticate with ***askGPT*** .

 ## Summary